Karim-Akmal/-Credit_Score_Classification_Internship/README.md

 # Credit_Score_Classification_Internship
 This is my internship project with Curve AI Solutions company which lasted for 6 weeks.
 - The project has been done as a teamwork task with Eng.
-Karim Akmal.
+Omnia Elmenshawy.
 - Best Model applied on this dataset is KNN Classifier.
 - The project aims to help the management team in a bank to automate customer score predictions
 ### The final UI result: